JoshOrndorff/recipes/src/advanced/drafts/maps.md

 * moreso, there is head-of-line blocking and really awkard clean up
     * it's a very synchronous, rigid pattern for managing proposals

-### Treasury (SRML Example)
+### Treasury (Frame Example)

 So why does Treasury use indexes?
 Well sometimes we want to closely limit proposal throughput instead of optimzing protocol flexibility.

 Also, using indexes may yield a more readable implementation.
-Readability and maintainability should always be regarded as key criteria when designing your module.
+Readability and maintainability should always be regarded as key criteria when designing your pallet.
 This isn't some undergraduate CS project that you're hacking together to just run successfully; mistakes are expensive and ergonomic code is a necessity for careful audits.

 ## Migrating to Using Hashes as Unique Identifiers